- your career

 Title IX & Sexual Harassment Policy Compliance Office / Equal Opportunity & Discrimination Prevention Office

 The Office of Equal Opportunity & Sexual Harassment / Title IX Compliance (OEOSH/TC) is composed of two departments that are responsible for the University's compliance with federal and state laws and University policies and procedures regarding issues of discrimination, retaliation, sexual harassment and sexual violence involving students, staff and faculty.
-The office provides education and training, academic and staff employment oversight, and complaint investigation and resolution.
-The office also has a small fund available to support diversity-related programming and events and underserved faculty and staff development.
+The office provides education and training, academic and staff recruitment oversight, and complaint investigation and resolution.
+The office also has a small fund available to support diversity-related programming and events as well as underserved faculty and staff development.

 3217A Phelps Hall